 It is worthwhile to note that town structure as well as its industry structure will change along with its growth.
-Therefore, the government officials responsible for low carbon town development, especially in the developing economies where rapid growth of town is being observed, should look at the future picture of the town, or even think about guiding these changes from a view point of reducing CO2 emissions in the town.
+Therefore, the government officials responsible for low carbon town development, especially in the developing economies where rapid growth of town is being observed, should look at the future picture of the town, or even think about guiding these changes from a view point of reducing CO_2 emissions in the town.

 There are several different types of categorization reflecting the different socio economic conditions of towns.
-Table 1 shows the categorization which is based on land related characteristics, such as size of the town, population density, and land utilization.
+Table 1 show the categorization which is based on land related characteristics, such as size of the town, population density, and land utilization for the purpose of Low-Carbon Town project.